When you think about a page or a publication’s interactivity, the word ‘widget’ will most likely come to mind.

 Podcasts are also great to enhance your flipbooks with some rich media content.
 For example, if you’re a teacher using Flipsnack to create and share teaching materials, adding educational podcasts will only make things more interactive and fun.
 Because learning should be fun.
 And nowadays, technology can be easily integrated within the classroom, but not only.
 Let’s explore how to add songs and podcasts in Flipsnack.

 Perhaps one of the most popular choices when it comes to creating music playlists because of the song variety, Soundcloud can be easily integrated into Flipsnack.
 Hang on, we’re describing the entire process:

 After you’ve created an account on Soundcloud and put together that list of musical jams, things are pretty simple.
-As an example, we used a wedding newspaper template to create an interactive, personalized wedding newspaper.
+As an example, we used an elegant wedding newspaper template to create an interactive, personalized wedding newspaper.
 We integrated a wedding playlist inside, through Soundcloud.
 What a great way to set the mood for your upcoming wedding?
 And maybe ask wedding attendees to come up with some groovy tunes.

 On to the more technical details: